awslabs/kubeflow-manifests/docs/deployment/README.md

 ### Using FSx for Lustre with Kubeflow
 Installation steps can be found [here](add-ons/storage/fsx-for-lustre)

+### CloudWatch Logging and Container Insights
+Amazon EKS offers Container Insights using Amazon CloudWatch which monitors your Amazon Web Services (AWS) resources and the applications you run on AWS in real time.
+You can use CloudWatch to collect and track metrics, which are variables you can measure for your resources and applications.
+FluentBit is used as the DaemonSet to send logs to CloudWatch Logs.
+Install AWS CloudWatch by following their [documentation](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/deploy-container-insights-EKS.html).

 ## Security

 The scripts in this repository are meant to be used for development/testing purposes.
 We highly recommend to follow AWS security best practice documentation while provisioning AWS resources.
 We have added few references below.